-The purpose of this certificate program is to prepare students with the technical skills to obtain direct employment in the automotive industry to upgrade the skills of individuals already employed in the industry.
-The courses within this certificate program prepare students for the National Automotive Service Excellence Certification examinations which are required for most entry-level employment opportunities in the industry.
+The purpose of this certificate program is to prepare students with the technical skills to obtain direct employment in the automotive industry and to upgrade the skills of individuals already employed in the industry.
+The courses within this certificate program prepare students for the National Automotive Service Excellence certification examinations which are required for most entry-level employment opportunities in the industry.
 Upon completion of each course, the student will receive an Award of Completion which will identify the competencies achieved.
-The Automotive Program at Yavapai College is ASE certified by the National Automotive Technicians Education Foundation, Inc.

-Course Credit Hours
+Cours e Credit Hours

 AUT 101 Introduction to Automotive Mechanics 2

 AUT 123 Brakes 4

 AUT 126 Suspension & Steering 4

 AUT 132 Electrical Systems 5

 AUT 151 Engine Repair 5

 Total Mi nimum 20